SirSergi0/Repository---AI-application-for-azophotoswitches-optimization-with-pharmacological-interest/README.md

 ### Diary

 - The file called `Diary.md` will be the roadmap for the project.
 This file will keep track of all the main appointments and meetings of the project.
-Also the key point of each event will be stored there within a little summary of each the discussions.
+Also the key point of each event will be stored there within a little summary of each discussions.
-- This file will always be on the main repository and will have regular updates.
+- This file will always be on the main repository location and will have regular updates.

 ### Manuscript